lanl/BEE/docs/sphinx/installation.rst

     * **BEE dependency container**:
-        If you are on a LANL system there you may use the dependency container supplied by the BEE team.
-The path is **/usr/projects/BEE/neo4j-3-5-17-ch.tar.gz**
+        If you are on a LANL system, you may use the dependency container supplied by the BEE team: **/usr/projects/BEE/neo4j-3-5-17-ch.tar.gz**

         At this time the only dependency needed in a container is **neo4j version 3.5.x**.
 To build the container for X86.
 Invoke Charliecloud on the cluster where BEE components will be running to pull the graph database **neo4j** and create a Charliecloud tarball.